hmeng1/GRE/words.md

 1. surmise
    1. (v.) suppose that something is true without having evidence to confirm it;
    2. (n.) a supposition that something may be true, even though there is no evidence to confirm it.
+2. subsidize
+   1. support (an organization or activity) financially.
+      - pay part of the cost of producing (something) to reduce prices for the buyer.